Andargor/edce-client/README.md

 ## Purpose

 This is an interface that emulates an iPhone accessing the Elite Dangerous Companion, which is a mobile application developed by Frontier Developments.
-This experimental product has not been created in association with [Frontier Developments](http://www.frontier.co.uk/) and is unsupported by them.
+This experimental code has not been created in association with [Frontier Developments](http://www.frontier.co.uk/) and is unsupported by them.

 ## Installation